Aquanty/rtd-hgs/docs/source/index.rst

 Selecting Zones
 ^^^^^^^^^^^^^^^

-.. _sec:czn: These instructions can be used to alter the set of chosen zones for the current zone type (i.e. porous media, dual, fracture or surface.)
+[sec:czn] These instructions can be used to alter the set of chosen zones for the current zone type (i.e. porous media, dual, fracture or surface.)